 One of the best ways to improve your search engine rankings is by adding different types of media.

 As the content online becomes more diverse, there is special privilege placed on new content that includes different types of images, plus audio and video.

 The exact types you want to use depends on your preference.
-This illustration from Salesforce gives details on how to add media to your post.

 No matter what images you want to use, you need to include a link back to the original content.
 This makes it easier for others to know where the image came from.

 It also lets you review the images and easily find updated pieces if you need to later.

 If you struggle to create interesting images yourself, you can easily find them online by searching sites like StumbleUpon for graphics that are proven to grab attention.